madibabaiasl/kinematics-robotic-arms-modern-approach/README.md

 - Robotics, Vision and Control: Fundamental Algorithms in Python, Peter Corke, 2023, Springer Nature
 - A mathematical introduction to robotic manipulation, Murray, Li and Sastry, 1994, CRC press

-The course materials are drawn from a combination of established sources and instructor-developed content.
+The course materials are drawn from a combination of established sources and content that I developed myself.
 The listed textbooks serve as references to supplement lectures and exercises.
 Additional readings and materials will be provided through the course wiki:

 https://github.com/madibabaiasl/kinematics-robotic-arms-modern-approach/wiki